skychatorg/skychat/README.md

 The SkyChat requires a key for the Youtube plugin to work.
 This key needs to be put in your `.env.json` file.

 Using the Youtube API is free but there is a daily quota, which when exceeded blocks the requests until the next day.
-If it happens, the Youtube plugin will be disabled until the next day.
+If it happens, the Youtube plugin won't work until the next day.

 1. Go to [the Google Cloud Platform](https://console.cloud.google.com/apis/api/youtube.googleapis.com/credentials).
 If you never activated the account, you will have to activate it.
 2. Click `Create credentials > API key`